 - An explanation and any other documents addressing the specific allegations set forth in a bid protest.

-The HUBZone’s statutory scheme establishes several criteria for determining HUBZone boundaries.
+The HUBZone requirements and statutory scheme establish several criteria for determining HUBZone boundaries.
 See 15 USC 632(p)(4).
 Under the first criterion, any census tract that the Department of Housing and Urban Development (HUD) has determined is a HUBZone qualified census tract for purposes of the low-income housing credit is also a HUBZone.
 See 51 USC 632(p)(4)(A) (incorporating by reference the definition found in 26 USC 42(d)(5)(B)(ii)).
 If a formerly qualified census tract “ceases to be qualified” (as determined by HUD), it becomes a “redesignated area” for a three-year period.
 See 15 USC 632(p)(4)(C).
 Redesignated areas are also HUBZones.

 Under 13 CFR 126.601(c), a small business “must be a SBA qualified HUBZone both at the time of the initial offer and at the time of [the] award to be eligible for a HUBZone contract.”
 Thus, small business bidders must meet the employee 35% residency rule both on the time the bid offer and at the time of contract award.